thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 ## NPC TYPES

 ## OTHER ASSETS

+### Physics and Movement
+For realistic player movement speed that gives the user a sense of momentum and friction, implementation will include use of ADSR envelope code.
+Implementation of boundary checking will ensure player remains safely within boundaries of town and any house they enter.

 ### Sound
 Windless Slopes: For outdoor music, Source: https://bakudas.itch.io/generic-rpg-pack Red Carpet Wooden Floor: For indoor music, Source: https://bakudas.itch.io/generic-rpg-pack